 Zoe’s on 24th is a great place to hear for a fancier drink, and it also has good food that goes beyond your usual bar fare.
 The Revolution Cafe is still an amazing place to go for jazz, blues, and overall Mission flair.
 Finally, Bender’s often offers their small stage to great local entertainment and it’s still one of the most unpretentious spots around.

 My husband and I have been visiting the St. Francis Fountain since we moved the Mission and no matter how many breakfast spots I visit, they just don’t compare.

-It’s a retro diner, complete with a fully stocked candy counter, ice cream shakes galore, and original signage.
+It’s a retro diner, complete with a fully stocked candy counter, ice cream shakes galore and original signage.
 They serve up really huge plates of beautiful breakfast comfort food with a Cali twist, and great service to boot.
-Not only do they offer vegetarian and vegan options, but they also serve divine huevos rancheros and Guiness floats.
-If you’ve never had a Guiness float, you should change your life by ordering one here.
+Not only do they offer vegetarian and vegan options, but they also serve divine huevos rancheros and Guinness floats.
+If you’ve never had a Guinness float, you should change your life by ordering one here.